cjazz/cjazz.github.io/_posts/2019-10-1-swift-property-observers.md

   - Swift
 ---

-<span style="font-size:8pt">The Swift language introduced in 2014 has grown and continues to evolve (open source).
+<span style="font-size:12pt">The Swift language introduced in 2014 has grown and continues to evolve (open source).
 As stated on the [About](https://swift.org/about/) page, one of it's goals is to make it easier to write code.
-Having written Swift code for a number of years now, this is definitely the case.
+Having written Swift code for a number of years now, this is definitely the case.   </span>

-**Property Observers**
+<span style="font-size:12pt">**Property Observers**
-In the context of user interactivity, you can leverage Property Observers to control state based on values being set.
+In the context of user interactivity, you can leverage Property Observers to control state based on values being set.  </span>

-Example - A login view controller where the login button is disabled until username and password are both entered.
+span style="font-size:12pt">Example - A login view controller where the login button is disabled until username and password are both entered.</span>

 ```swift
 import UIKit